-KELTRON
+1 KELTRON

-Keltron (Kerala State Electronics Development Corporation) is a pioneer in providing Free Software solutions and supports for various Government and non-governmental agencies in Kerala.
-The Software development and Web services team of Keltron are working on a variety of Free Software projects.
-Apart from the MGP project cited earlier, the Web service team has done around 60 websites till date in PHP/ MySQL, among which 20 are major projects.
+Keltron (Kerala State Electronics Development Corporation) is a pioneer in providing Free Software solutions and supports for various Government or non-governmental agencies in Kerala.
+The Software development team and Web services team of Keltron are working on various Free Software projects.
+Apart from the MGP project cited earlier, the Web service team has done around 60 websites till date in PHP/ Mysql, among which 20 are major projects.